Rachelle Paul

-Rachelle Paul (née Held; born June 16, 1981) is the current director of athletics for Saint Peter's University.
-She previously served as a senior associate athletic director at Seton Hall University from 2015 to 2019, and at Monmouth University from 2012 to 2015.
+Rachelle Paul (née Held; born June 16, 1981) is an American college athletics administrator.
+She currently serves as deputy athletic director and senior woman administrator at the University of Miami.
+She previously served as director of athletics at Saint Peter's University from 2019 to 2023, as a senior associate athletic director at Seton Hall University from 2015 to 2019, and as a senior associate athletic director at Monmouth University from 2012 to 2015.
 Paul previously held administrative positions at Canisius College, the Northeast Conference, and the Metro Atlantic Athletic Conference.
 Paul attended college at Canisius College, where she played on the school's women's lacrosse team from 2000 to 2003.
 She also played on the soccer team as a defender in 2002, making eleven appearances.
 Paul was named athletic director at Saint Peter's University on October 30, 2019.
+She resigned from Saint Peter's on August 9, 2023 to accept a position as deputy athletic director and senior woman administrator at the University of Miami.